Bug #2693

 solve the Safari issue.

-#5 Updated by Chris Jones about 10 years ago
+#5 Updated by Chris Jones over 10 years ago

 I've run into the same problem on Mac OS X 10.9.2 (Mavericks) on Safari 7.0.2 while connecting to https://cn.dataone.org/onemercury, and having a single certificate installed in my Keychain (my Apple ID certificate for the App Store [com.apple.idms.appleid.prd...]).